There are some things in life that we generally know can cause pain: touching a hot stove, getting a paper cut, stubbing your toe. Ouch!

 Ask for More Help

 If you’ve tried treatments for chronic pain and struck out, asking for help is especially important.
-Pharmacogenetic testing (PGx), for example, tells your clinician how you might metabolize medications, based on your genes.
-This can help your clinician make a more informed decision about your care.
+Pharmacogenetic testing (PGx), for example, can help your clinician make a more informed decision about your care.

 Does Your Medication Work for You?